Ukrainian Fitness Model Julia Gilas Flaunts Killer Body In High-Cut Bodysuit

 Gilas is wearing her blond hair swept over to one side and styled down in frizzy waves.
 Part of her hair is cascading down her back all the way to her booty, while the other part is brushed over her left shoulder and onto her chest and stomach.

 The post quickly became a hit with her fans.
-In just about two hours of being published, the photos attracted more than 5,500 likes and upwards of 340 comments, promising to garner a lot more interactions in the coming hours.
+Within two hours of being published, the photos attracted more than 5,500 likes and upwards of 340 comments, promising to garner a lot more interactions in the coming hours.

 Users of the social media platform took to the comments section to shower Gilas with compliments and also to respond the question posed in her caption.